 To date, the Legislature has authorized the issuance of general obligations for 101 distinct borrowing purposes and has limited the amount of general obligations that may be issued for each purpose.
 In practice, as a part of the budget, these amounts are adjusted to accommodate newly budgeted activity.
-As of the date of the 2010 Annual Report, approximately 30 of the distinct borrowing purposes essentially have no remaining borrowing authority.
+As of the date of the 2011 Annual Report, approximately 34 of the distinct borrowing purposes essentially have no remaining borrowing authority.
 The Legislature has delegated to the Commission responsibility to establish the form and terms of the issuance and sale of these general obligations.
-Table III-1 describes the amounts authorized, issued, and credited to the Capital Improvement Fund for each borrowing purpose.
+Table III-1 describes, as of December 15, 2011, the amounts authorized, issued, and credited to the Capital Improvement Fund for each borrowing purpose.
+Table III-1 does not reflect the \$138,260,000 State of Wisconsin General Obligation Bonds of 2011, Series C that were sold at competitive sale on December 6, 2011 with closing and delivery expected on December 22, 2011.

-GENERAL OBLIGATION ISSUANCE STATUS REPORT (December 15, 2010)
+GENERAL OBLIGATION ISSUANCE STATUS REPORT (December 15, 2011)